CGEOUNAM/MexicanEarthquakeDatabase/README.md

 # MexicanEarthquakeDatabase
-The Mexican earthquake source parameter database: a new resource for earthquake physics and seismic hazard analyses in Mexico
+The Mexican Earthquake Source Parameter Database (MESPDB): a new resource for earthquake physics and seismic hazard analyses in Mexico